Become a magistrate

 You’ll hear arguments from both the prosecution and the defence before deciding on the best course of action.
-You’ll have support from a legal advisor who’ll ensure you always follow the correct guidelines and procedures.
+You’ll have support from a legal adviser who’ll ensure you always follow the correct guidelines and procedures.
 Plus, you’ll work with two other magistrate volunteers – one of which will be the lead magistrate.

 Would I make a good magistrate?

 You don’t need legal experience or any special qualifications to become a magistrate.
 What matters is your strong communication skills, your sense of fairness, and your ability to consider different sides of an argument in a professional way.
 We look for people from diverse backgrounds because it’s important for magistrates to have a good understanding of the community and be able to represent the communities we support.
 So, you should enjoy representing your local area and helping to change it for the better.

 Magistrates carry out their duties within courts run by HM Courts & Tribunals Service, which is recognised as a Disability Confident employer.
 We welcome and encourage applications from all groups, including those with a disability who are able, either unassisted or with reasonable adjustments, to carry out the full range of magistrate duties.

 What are our requirements?